top of page

 in Boston's backyard

-Trips are all within 2-3 hr driving from Boston, making these a manageable a long weekend getaway.
+Trips are all within 2-3 hr driving from Boston, making these a manageable long weekend getaway.
 Carpooling available.

 nature connection that fuels creative practice